 As the year went on, however, Fields faced tougher competition, and his imperfections began to show.
 In the final three games of the regular season, Fields completed just 47 of 81 attempts (58%) for 613 yards, four touchdowns, and five interceptions.
 Ohio State managed to survive the late-season stretch without a loss, but Fields’ inconsistency hurt them at times.

 In spite of his late struggles, Fields was again named Big Ten Player of the Year.
 The Buckeyes edged out Northwestern in the Big Ten title game.
-And thus, the Ohio State quarterback will have a chance to exact revenge on Trevor Lawrence in a CFB Playoff Semifinal rematch.
+Additionally, the Ohio State quarterback exacted his revenge on Trevor Lawrence in the Buckeyes’ win in the CFB Playoff Semifinal rematch.

 Fields ends his Ohio State career on a high note